 The Enchanting Hilly Landscape of Mahabaleshwar

-My historical journey began in the year 1215 A.D., when King Singham of Deogiri paid a visit to me and built a small temple here.
-Later when I was conquered by Shivaji Chatrapati, the Pratapgarh Fort was built and I was christened with a name that would remain eternally in the Indian history.
-But, at present I am mostly visited by tourists and nature lovers, and with the perennial streams, springs and waterfalls I am still as charming as I always have been.
+Mahabaleshwar’s historical journey began in the year 1215 A.D. when King Singham of Deogiri paid a visit to Mahabaleshwar and built a small temple here.
+Later when it was conquered by Shivaji Chatrapati, the Pratapgarh Fort was built and Mahabaleshwar hill station was christened with a name that would remain eternally in Indian history.

-Located in the Satara district, I am home to over 12,000 people and boast of a literacy rate of 78% that is even higher than the national literacy rate of 74.04%.
-Though I am pretty cool all around the year, because the average maximum temperatures, even during the summer months, hardly go beyond 300C, yet I receive a heavy rainfall all thanks to the South West Monsoon, during June to September.
+Located in the Satara district, Mahabaleshwar hill station is home to over 12,000 people and boast of a literacy rate of 78% that is even higher than the national literacy rate of 74.04%.
+Though Mahabaleshwar is pretty cool all around the year, because of the average maximum temperatures, even during the summer months, hardly go beyond 300C, yet Mahabaleshwar hills receive a heavy rainfall all thanks to the South West Monsoon, during June to September.

-The best time to visit me, Mahabaleshwar is from November to April, but I am at my stunning best during the cold winter months.
-Road, rail and air travel are the best ways to visit me, and I always ensure that my guests enjoy a pleasant and charming stay, once they arrive.
+The best time to visit Mahabaleshwar is from November to April, but it is at its stunning best during the cold winter months.
+Road, rail, and air travel are the best ways to visit Mahabaleshwar, and Mahabaleshwar always ensures that the tourists enjoy a pleasant and charming stay, once they arrive.

 Weather in Mahabaleshwar